Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force partitioning: Summary and concluding remarks

 We expect that a better understanding of the physics underlying vortex-induced lift production will aid the development of physics-based flow control techniques as well as the design of novel wing designs/features for lift enhancement.
-For instance, several efforts have been made to modify the wing tip of aircrafts to reduce the deleterious effects of the tip-vortices \citep{heyes2005modification,board2007assessment}, and the analysis described here could help in designing and assessing such modifications.
+For instance, several efforts have been made to modify the wing tip of aircrafts to reduce the deleterious effects of the tip-vortices \citep{heyes2005modification,board2007assessment}.
+Similarly, the analysis of other flow features and physical mechanisms that have an influence on aerodynamic force generation, such as that described here, could help in designing and assessing other such design modifications and flow control techniques.
 While this study has demonstrated the utility of the force partitioning method in uncovering fundamental aspects of the force production in such flows, there are several questions that remain to be answered.
-For one, we have not analyzed how the behavior discussed in this work changes for wings of different aspect-ratios and Reynolds numbers.
-The work of Taira and Colonius \cite{Taira2009Three-dimensionalNumbers} has shown that aspect-ratio has a significant effect, while the effect of Reynolds number (at low $Re$) is somewhat smaller.
-Such analyses are therefore future directions for this work.
+For one, how the behavior discussed in this work changes for wings of different Reynolds numbers?
+It would also be interesting to investigate how the phenomenology reported in this study changes for unsteady wings such as those encountered in bioflight, wing-vortex interaction and wing-gust interaction.
+Such analyses are interesting future directions for this work.